 There are many competent technologies and standards for authenticating message submissions.
-Two mechanisms that have been standardized include SMTP AUTH [RFC2554] and TLS [RFC3207].
+Two component mechanisms that have been standardized include SMTP AUTH [RFC2554] and TLS [RFC3207].
 Depending upon the environment, different mechanisms can be more or less effective and convenient.
+Mechanisms might also have to be used in combination with each other to make a secure system.
 Organizations SHOULD choose the most secure approaches that are practical.